-A data scientist is an expert that helps an organization learn more about its customers, mitigate risks, forecast trends, expand and monetize the data they have.
+A data scientist is an expert who helps an organization learn more about its customers, mitigate risks, forecast trends, and expand and monetize the data they have.

 Enhance your organization

 Most organizations have relevant logs about transactions, customer profiles or leads' interactions with the company.
 Also, the current rise of social media has created zettabytes of user-generated data in the form of pictures, reviews and comments.
-It's the data scientist's job to convert this info into answers to the common marketing questions of:
+It's the data scientist's job to convert this info into answers to these common marketing questions:

 - What makes our accidental clients become regulars?